 Mullins IRE; Jockey-Mr Ruby Walsh; SP-9/1

 Mullins IRE; Jockey-Richard Dunwoody; SP-6/1

 WEATHERBYS CHAMPION BUMPER FACTS & FIGURES

-1. The first winner of the Weatherbys Champion Bumper was Montelado, who achieved what is thought to be the unique feat of winning two consecutive Festival races.
-The Bumper, now run on Wednesday, was originally the last race of the Festival.
-Montelado went on to win the opening race of the 1993 Festival, the Trafalgar House Supreme Novices' Hurdle, now sponsored by William Hill.
+1. The first winner of the Weatherbys Champion Bumper in 1992 was Montelado, who achieved what is thought to be the unique feat of winning two consecutive Festival races.
+The Bumper, now run on Wednesday, was originally the last race of The Festival.
+Montelado went on to win the opening race of the The Festival in 1993, the William Hill Supreme Novices' Hurdle.

-2. Irish-trained runners have a great record in the race, accounting for 13 of the 16 winners.
-Willie Mullins has incredibly saddled six of the last 12 winners.
-He also rode his first winner of the race, the 1996 scorer Wither Or Which, while his son Patrick was in the saddle when Cousin Vinny won for the stable in 2008.
+2. Irish-trained runners have a great record, accounting for 14 of the 19 winners.
+Willie Mullins has incredibly saddled six winners - he also rode his first winner of the race, the 1996 scorer Wither Or Which, while his son Patrick was in the saddle when Cousin Vinny won for the stable in 2008.

-3. The three horses to have kept the trophy at home were Dato Star in 1995, Monsignor, who sprang a 50/1 surprise in 1999, and Liberman, who gave Martin Pipe his first and only win in the race in 2003, Cue Card, who the 2010 renewal at odds of 40/1, and last year’s victor Cheltenian.
+3. The five horses to have kept the trophy at home were Dato Star in 1995, Monsignor, who sprang a 50/1 surprise in 1999, Liberman, who gave Martin Pipe his first and only win in the race in 2003, Cue Card, who the 2010 renewal at odds of 40/1, and last year’s victor Cheltenian.

 |home | associations | bloodstock agents | bookmakers | links | information | jockeys | portals | racecourses | race horse trainers | sales | studs | syndicates | submit site

 |© racingbetter.co.uk • 91 Tribune Drive • Carlisle • CA3 0LE